Forest Hill, Victoria

 Forest Hill is a suburb of Melbourne, Victoria, Australia, 18 km east of Melbourne's Central Business District, located within the City of Whitehorse local government area.
 Forest Hill recorded a population of 10,780 at the 2021 census.

-Forest Hill was recently ranked 93rd on Melbourne's most liveable suburb list, which was higher than other nearby popular suburbs such as Bentleigh, Mount Waverley and Glen Waverley.
+In 2017 Forest Hill was ranked 93rd on Melbourne's most liveable suburb list.

-Today, the suburb is predominantly residential, featuring low to medium-density housing.
+The suburb is predominantly residential, featuring low to medium-density housing.

 History

-The area was originally covered by dense forest before being gradually cleared and cultivated by European settlers beginning in the late 1850s.
+The area was originally covered by forest before being gradually cleared and cultivated by European settlers beginning in the late 1850s.
+The Forest Hill Post Office opened on 1 March 1874 in the then rural area.
 Substantial residential development commenced in the early 1950s, spurred by a post-war population increase.
-The Forest Hill Post Office opened on 1 March 1874 in the then rural area.

-Until 1994, Forest Hill was a part of the City of Nunawading local government area, but in December 1994 became part of the City of Whitehorse following the amalgamation of the former cities of Box Hill, Victoria and Nunawading.
+Until 1994, Forest Hill was a part of the City of Nunawading local government area, but in December 1994 became part of the City of Whitehorse following the amalgamation of the former cities of Box Hill and Nunawading.

 Mount Pleasant Estate

 The first modern, medium-density subdivision in the area now designated as Forest Hill was the Mount Pleasant Estate.
-This created 380 lots in and around Betula Avenue and Eugenia Street, which were all sold by 1960.
+This created 380 lots in and around Betula Avenue and Eugenia Street, all of which were sold by 1960.

 Parkmore Estate

 The largest residential subdivision in Forest Hill was the Parkmore Estate.
 Land sales began in 1957, and by 1960 over 500 homes had been built in the area between Jolimont and Canterbury Roads.
-The project, which was touted as Australia's most advanced, was a joint venture between a private subdivider and the Southern Construction Company, which worked with several local realestate agencies.
+The project, which was touted as Australia's most advanced, was a joint venture between a private subdivider and the Southern Construction Company, which worked with several local real estate agencies.

 Parkmore was the first housing estate to have made roads and drainage in Forest Hill, and buyers could chose from five initial brick home designs priced upwards from £4,000.
 Also on the estate was the Parkmore Shopping Centre (now Brentford Square), which began trading c.
 1959–60 as the first modern American-style shopping centre in Nunawading.
-A smaller strip of shops at Springvale Road.
+A smaller strip of shops was located on Springvale Road.

 Forest Hill Shopping Centre (Forest Hill Chase)

-Initially announced in 1957 but delayed until 1964, the Forest Hills Drive-In Shopping Centre (Forest Hill Chase) at Canterbury Road is a landmark development for the area, with around 200 shops and three levels of retail space.
+Announced in 1957 but delayed until 1964, the Forest Hills Drive-In Shopping Centre (Forest Hill Chase) at Canterbury Road was a landmark development for the area, and in 2025 has around 200 shops and three levels of retail space.

 It includes a number of major retailers, such as Coles, Target, Harris Scarfe, Rebel Sport, TK Maxx, Aldi, Woolworths, Hoyts Cinemas and a number of restaurants.
 There is also a Zone Bowling centre (formerly AMF) and Timezone arcade.